- As low as $249/Night

 Shipwatch Pointe 2/2-Oceanview, Pool & Hot tub - 2-min walk to the beach

 Come and appreciate our 2 bedroom/2 bath condo at Shipwatch Pointe located in the Shore Drive section of Myrtle Beach.
-Appreciate charming morning sunrises and evening sunsets over the ocean from our 3rd story balcony.
+Savor elegant morning sunrises and evening sunsets over the ocean from our 3rd story balcony.
 There are 3 pools, a hot tub, grilling areas, convenience store and an ice cream shop steps away from our unit.
 We even have beach chairs and coolers for a calming day on the beach!

-Savor long days at the beach or come inside and relax.
+Appreciate long days at the beach or come inside and relax.
 We offer complimentary Wi-Fi and cable tv in our comfortably furnished living room and bedrooms.
 Our kitchen has everything you need to prepare all your meals and there is plenty of storage for all your groceries.
-Bathrooms are effortlessly accessible from each bedroom and the main living area.
+Bathrooms are conveniently accessible from each bedroom and the main living area.
 We also offer an in-unit washer and dryer for your laundry needs.

 Looking for a place close to everything?
-Our condo is only mins. away from hundreds of excellent eateries, convenient shopping, and great family entertainment/amusement attractions, including Flip Flops Bar & Grille, Ocean Annie's Beach Bar, Broadway at the Beach, Barefoot Landing, the Alabama Theatre, the House of Blues, Pirates Voyage, the Myrtle Beach Boardwalk and Sky Wheel, the Tanger Factory Outlets and many spectacular golf courses.
+Our condo is only mins. away from hundreds of marvelous eateries, convenient shopping, and great family entertainment/amusement attractions, including Flip Flops Bar & Grille, Ocean Annie's Beach Bar, Broadway at the Beach, Barefoot Landing, the Alabama Theatre, the House of Blues, Pirates Voyage, the Myrtle Beach Boardwalk and Sky Wheel, the Tanger Factory Outlets and many spectacular golf courses.

 Rules and Restrictions: